Orlando food blogger Ricky Ly bites into Morimoto Asia at DISNEY SPRINGS®.

 Hostesses — young women decked in traditional red Mandarin Chinese qipao dress favored by the social elite of Shanghai in the 1930s — stand in rows awaiting guests at the glass door entrance to Morimoto Asia.

-Sophisticated and chic, the center of the two-story restaurant is anchored by gorgeous hanging glass chandeliers said to resemble jellyfish filled with bamboo bird cages.
+Sophisticated and chic, the center of the 2-story restaurant is anchored by gorgeous hanging glass chandeliers said to resemble jellyfish filled with bamboo bird cages.
 As guests dine, they can catch a glimpse of the chefs preparing dishes inside the large and impressive glass-encased kitchen.
 Rows of Peking red roasted ducks hang inside, ready to be sliced for the duck ramen or tenderly placed into steamed buns with hoisin barbecue sauce.

-On the second floor, guests can dine at the 14-seat sushi bar offering some of the finest sushi rolls and sashimi tastings in the world, or grab an expertly crafted cocktail like the Morimotini at the Hidden Lounge made from an assortment of sake, including Morimoto's own signature line.
+On the second floor, guests can dine at the 14-seat sushi bar offering some of the finest sushi rolls and sashimi tastings in the world, or grab an expertly crafted cocktail like the Morimotini at the Forbidden Lounge made from an assortment of sake, including Morimoto's own signature line.
 Beers are also available, ranging from popular Asian varieties to Morimito's signature beer by Rogue Ales as well as the Morimoto Soba Ale on draft and special Black Obi Soba by the bottle.

-Chef Morimoto designed the restaurant with the location inside Orlando's Disney Springs in mind, gearing the menu towards Asian cuisine because of its approachability, deliciousness, and fun factor.
+Chef Morimoto designed the restaurant with the location inside Orlando's Disney Springs in mind, gearing the menu towards Asian cuisine because of its approachability, deliciousness and fun factor.

 "People will come from all over the world, expecting first-class entertainment.
 This restaurant has a completely new culinary theme; for the first time I created the menu of Asian cuisine, not just Japanese.
 I grew up eating many different types of Asian cuisine.
 So I always had all kinds of ideas about Asian cuisine.
 I am very excited about the new challenge," Chef Morimoto said.